The First Ever Christmas Card

 Victorians loved exchanging cards, and this period introduced many symbols of the season which we now associate with Christmas – holly and evergreens, country churches and snowy landscapes, indoor scenes of Christmas rituals and gift giving.

-- 45% of all cards sent throughout the year are Christmas cards.
+- Around 60% of all greetings cards sold in the UK each year are Christmas cards.

 - Charities in the UK raise an estimated £50 million from Christmas card sales every year.